Joetron/redux-war/README.md

+This is the [card game war](https://en.wikipedia.org/wiki/War_(card_game)) created with [Create React App](https://github.com/facebookincubator/create-react-app) and react-redux.

+## Variant

+* When a player runs out of cards during war, they lose.
+* When all players in a war run out of cards they lose.
+  * If this war started from a previous war, then the top player(s) from that war continue to play for the cards in the piles.
+  * If there are still survivors, then the top player(s) from the battle play for cards in the piles.
+  * If there are no players left, the game ends in a tie.
+  * If play does resume, the dead players piles stay on the table and go to the next battle/war winner.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>